 Even if you are unable to participate, this Sacrament can be a great blessing to all who hear God’s Word preached, join in His praises, and witness this simple yet profound Memorial Celebration which recalls the sacrificial death of our Lord Jesus Christ for His people.

-What is the significance of the banner with the words “For Christ’s Crown & Covenant?”
+Q: What is the significance of the banner with the words “For Christ’s Crown & Covenant?”

-The Blue Banner dates back to our spiritual ancestors of the Protestant Reformation.
+A: The Blue Banner dates back to our spiritual ancestors of the Protestant Reformation.
 Reformed believers (known as Covenanters) insisted on “the crown rights of King Jesus,” which brought them into conflict with those who supported “the divine rights of kings.”
 The blue banner bearing the motto “For Christ’s Crown and Covenant” originated in 1639 as a battle flag for these Covenanters.

 During the period of most intense persecution (1680-1688), some 18,000 men, women, and children died in battle, were executed, killed without process of law, or exiled, for their faithfulness to ‘Christ’s Crown and Covenant.”
 Since the end of “the killing time,” the Blue Banner has continued to serve as a symbol of the Reformed faith.
 The Reformed Presbyterian Church is the continuation of the Covenanter church in Scotland, and treasures the testimony and heritage which God has given to it.
 The banner itself has no theological significance, but serves as a reminder of our commitment to the great truths of the Word of God.